jmdevita/parcel-ha/README.md

 * * * * *

 **Note:** This integration is unofficial and not affiliated with the Parcel API developers.
-Use it at your own risk.